ssejrog/HW-AMOGO-PROS/README.md

 # Harvard-Westlake's AMOGO - PROS

-This was made on VEXos 1.0.13
+This was made on VEXos 1.0.13, PROS Kernel 3.5.0
 ---
 AMOGO (alliance mobile goal) is a ring focused robot that can fill a goal with rings in autonomous, hold an alliance mobile goal, platform, lift tipped mobile goals, and hold a neutral goal to the side of the robot.
 ![](AMOGO-Render.png)